-Ferries Accessibility Fund Applicat ion What is the source(s) of the remaining funding?
+Ferries Accessibility Fund Application What is the source(s) of the remaining funding?
 What is the proposed start date?
 What is the proposed completion date? para 10.1 What are your proposals for undertaking post project validation? para 10.2 How and when will the validation be undertaken para 10.2 Who will conduct the validation What risks have been identified to the delivery of the project?
-Please attach separately any furthe the consideration of your bid.
-See para 6.9 Access Statement included Yes / No Delete as applicable para 6.10 Equality Impact Assessment (EQIA) Included (Appendix C) Yes / No Delete as applicable para 6.6 Permission from owner to undertake the scope of project being proposed.
+Please attach separately any further details which would assist in the consideration of your bid.
+See below. para 6.9 5.1 Access Statement included Yes / No Delete as applicable para 6.10 Equality Impact Assessment (EQIA) Included (Appendix C) Yes / No Delete as applicable para 6.6 Permission from owner to undertake the scope of project being proposed.
 Yes / No / Not Applicable Delete as applicable Drawings or other supporting evidence (please detail) Yes / No Delete as applicable